 Hold each stretch for 5 seconds and repeat 3 times on each side.

-Helps restore flexibility to the lower back.
+This stretch helps to restore flexibility to your lower back.

 - Slide your left arm down your side as far as is comfortable.
 As you lower your arm, you should feel a stretch on the opposite hip.